manishmadugula/Notes/Code/leetcode.md

   - A list has to allocate memory every single time something is added, and deallocate it when it goes away.
   - A deque, on the other hand, allocates in chunks.
 It will allocate less often than a list.
 Think of it as a list, but each memory chunk can hold multiple nodes.
 - forward_list is a singly linked list. where as list is a doubly linked list.
+- 1 and 7 are the only happy numbers.

 # Important Questions